linux-china/jenv/README.md

        maven=3.0.5
 After you enter this directory, jenv will setup environment automatically.
 Now You can use jenvrc to setup Java environment for each of your individual projects.
+You can use jenv init to generate jenvrc file.

+      $jenv init
+Note:  Line started with # means line comment.

 ## autorun.sh
 autorun.sh is a script under candidate home, and jenv will execute the script automatically.
 In the autorun.sh, you can update LD_LIBRARY_PATH or create alias.